CharlieC115/MS2-Trivia-World/README.md

 * Back-up font - 'sans-serif' chosen as a back-up font as it's a standard universal font.

 #### Images

+* The quiz image comes from [Unplash.com](https://unsplash.com/) and the image is credited in the credits section of this readme file.
+* The hero/main image is from [pixabay](https://pixabay.com/) and the image is credited in the credits section of this readme file.

 Back to [Table of Contents](#table-of-contents)